uwescience/myria-docs/myriaX.markdown

     curl -i localhost:8753/workers/alive

-#### Start using the cluster
+#### Using the cluster

+To execute queries, we send requests to the coordinator using the coordinator's REST API.
+The coordinator takes query plans in JSON format as input.

+XXX HERE ADD LINK TO DOCUMENTATION OF THE API XXX

+XXX HERE ADD LINK TO DOCUMENTATION OF THE JSON FORMAT FOR QUERIES  XXX

-Here we use eamples in the directory `jsonQueries/getting_started`.
+We illustrate the basic functionality using examples in the directory `jsonQueries/getting_started`.
+There  `jsonQueries` directory contains additional examples.
-There are more in `jsonQueries`, check them.

 A. Ingest some data.

+To ingest very small tables, we can send the data directly to the coordinator through the REST API.
+We discuss how to ingest larger tables XXX POINTER TO DOCUMENTATION XXX.

     curl -i -XPOST localhost:8753/dataset -H "Content-type: application/json"  -d @./ingest_smallTable.json

 You may need to change the path to your source data file.

+XXX Add schema of the ingested dataset XXX

 B. Run a query.

+XXX Add SQL for the query XXX

     curl -i -XPOST localhost:8753/query -H "Content-type: application/json"  -d @./global_join.json

-This query writes result back to the backend storage.
+This query writes results back to the backend storage.
 You should be able to find the result tables in your databases.
 The table name is specified in the `DbInsert` operator, change it if you want.

 #### Shutdown the cluster